-Free, anonymous usage is currently limited to 100 requests/day, or to 1000 requests/day when you provide contact e-mail in $MT_MYMEMORY_EMAIL$.
+Free, anonymous usage is currently limited to 100 requests/day, or to 1000 requests/day when you provide a contact e-mail address in MT_MYMEMORY_EMAIL.
 You can also ask them for more.

-To enable this service, add weblate.machinery.mymemory.MyMemoryTranslation to MT_SERVICES and set MT_MYMEMORY_EMAIL.
+Turn on this service by adding weblate.machinery.mymemory.MyMemoryTranslation to MT_SERVICES and set MT_MYMEMORY_EMAIL.